-This vignette introduces CHNOSZ, an R package for thermodynamic calculations relevant to geochemistry and geobiochemistry.
+This vignette introduces CHNOSZ, an R package for thermodynamic calculations relevant to geochemistry and geochemical biology.
 CHNOSZ provides functions and a thermodynamic database for calculating properties of reactions involving minerals, aqueous species, and gases across a range of temperatures and pressures.

 After installing CHNOSZ from CRAN, load the package: